UPDATE Nov 2018

 There are four rooms in two separate structures, already being used for hospitality and a large common area with a shared kitchen plus a dorm and space and infrastructure suitable for a small campsite,

 For a number of years we used the garden for workshops, training courses as well as growing our own food, but we have made a decision to home school our daughter and in the current circumstances we don’t have enough time or continuity to run everything to its full potential.

 Mae Mut Garden is a project in self sustainability and community living, started in 2011 on a terraced rice field in Mae Win district, Chiang Mai.
 In February 2011 the site looked like this.

-The ten acre plot is now mainly a food forest, with fruit trees, hardwood trees, perennial vegetables, edible roots, vines and medicinal herbs, using natural farming and permaculture principles.
+The seven acre plot is now mainly a food forest, with fruit trees, hardwood trees, perennial vegetables, edible roots, vines and medicinal herbs, using natural farming and permaculture principles.
 In the photo below, taken last year, Mae Mut Garden is the square(ish) mainly forested plot in the centre of the picture.